-During COP 16, we, the Jesuits students of Istituto Filosofico Aloisianum in Padua, participated in a three-day workshop “Environment and the mission of the Society of Jesus” as a learning community lead by Jacques Haers SJ (University of Leuven), José Ignacio Garcia SJ and Thorsten Philipp SJ (OCIPE).
+During COP 16, we, the Jesuits students of Istituto Filosofico Aloisianum in Padua, participated in a three-day workshop “Environment and the mission of the Society of Jesus” as a learning community lead by Jacques Haers SJ (University of Leuven), and José Ignacio Garcia SJ (OCIPE).
 We are particularly grateful to all of them for having made us reflect on the environment as a fundamental and indivisible part of our mission as Jesuits of the XXI century.

 The workshop, which followed an Ignatian approach, was structured in three main steps: seeing – judging – acting.
 At the end of this process the following aspects emerged:

 1. The necessity to grow in consciousness that God gave us to be in the nature as its stewards (Gen 1:28);